TABLE OF CONTENTS

-1 – Water your plant thoroughly a day or two before you plan to re-pot.
+- Water your plant thoroughly a day or two before you plan to repot.
 This will make it easier to get your plant out of its pot, and ensure that it is hydrated, which reduces the risk of shock.

-5 – Add .5” of pebbles or charcoal to the bottom of your pot (optional, but encouraged if there is no drainage hole), and begin adding a layer of fresh potting soil to the bottom of the pot so that the base of the plant will be about .5” below the rim of the pot.
+- Add 1/2 inch of pebbles or charcoal to the bottom of your pot (optional, but encouraged if there is no drainage hole), and begin adding a layer of fresh potting soil to the bottom of the pot so that the base of the plant will be about 1/2 inch below the rim of the pot.

-What To Do After You Re-pot Your Plant
+What To Do After You Repotting Cannabis Plants

 Most potting soil contains fertilizer.
-To prevent from over-fertilizing and damaging your plant, you can hold off on fertilizing for about 6 weeks after re-potting.
+To prevent from over-fertilizing and damaging your plant, you can hold off on fertilizing for about six weeks after repotting.